 The company staged its own production in February 2020, Incrementum, highlighting four graduating dancers.

 Despite COVID, the company has managed to create and share space to work on pieces to share with the community.
-Performances in the winter and spring of 2021 were limited and we are looking forward to performing to the greater general public this December 2021.
+Performances in the winter and spring of 2021 were limited, but gladly the dancers were able to perform to the greater general public in December 2021 and March 2022.

 Ari was born in Anchorage.
 She began dancing when she was 3 years old.
 Here’s what she says about dance: “I dance because I feel free and alive.
 When I dance, I am able to express myself and feel free in movements.”

 She’d like to tell younger dancers that no matter how hard it can get, you just need to persevere.
 “Dance is something you will never want to give up on.”

 Her future plans include going to veterinary school so she can open a clinic in Cordova for pets to come in any day.

 Morgan was born in Hood River, Oregon and started dancing when she was 6 years old.